zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/iceegen-computepointer-method.md

 ## <a name="parameters"></a>Parameter
  `section`
- [in] Im Abschnitt für den Code für den Puffer zurückgegeben.
+ [in] The code section for which to return a buffer.

  `RVA`
- [in] Die relative virtuelle Adresse der Methode für das Abrufen eines Zeigers.
+ [in] The relative virtual address of the method for which to get a pointer.

  `lpBuffer`
- [out] Ein Zeiger auf die zurückgegebene Puffer.
+ [out] A pointer to the returned buffer.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]